Shopify/checkout-sheet-kit-swift/README.md

   func checkoutDidClickContactLink(url: URL) {
     // Called when the buyer clicked a link which points to an email address or telephone number via `mailto:` or `tel:`.
   }

+  func checkoutDidClickLink(url: URL) {
+    // Called when the buyer clicked a link which points to an external URL }
 }
 ```